-- 1. Respondents in civil commitment matters. - 2.
-Defendants charged with contempt in child support enforcement matters. - 3.
-Juveniles alleged to be delinquent. - 4.
-Parents in cases in which a juvenile is alleged to be abused, neglected, or dependent. - 5.
-Respondents in petitions for termination of parental rights. - 6.
+- 1. Respondents in involuntary commitment matters; however, the court may appoint the Public Defender in circumstances where the court finds it would be more appropriate for the Public Defender to represent the respondent. - 2.
+Respondents in incompetency cases filed under Chapter 35A of the North Carolina General Statutes. - 3.
+Persons charged with contempt in child support enforcement matters, alimony matters, or any other matter pertaining to an alleged violation of a family court order, however, the court may appoint the Public Defender in circumstances where the court finds that it would be more appropriate for the Public Defender to represent a person charged with contempt. - 4.
+In conjunction with appointment to the Public Defender, parents or other persons in cases in which a juvenile is alleged to be abused, neglected, or dependent. - 5.
+In conjunction with appointment to the Public Defender, respondents in petitions for termination of parental rights. - 6.
 Persons against whom execution is sought under Chapter 1, Article 28 of the General Statutes and in any civil arrest and bail proceeding under Chapter 1, Article 34 of the General Statutes. - 7.
 Respondents in proceedings for the provision of protective services according to Chapter 108A, Article 6, of the General Statutes. - 8.
+Defendants or respondents in cases specified in Article IV, above, only if the court determines that the Public Defender has a conflict. - 9.
 Any other person who has a right to appointed counsel that is not otherwise described in this article or in Article IV, above.